What will your picky eater have at the next big family dinner?

 Exercises that can help picky eaters with autism who struggle with sensory processing issues

 Research has confirmed that sensory processing problems are at the root of food selectivity.
-Sensory Enrichment Therapy will help you gradually decrease the anxiety that your autistic child feels when he or she is presented with new foods and new textures.
+Sensory Enrichment Therapy will help you gradually decrease the nervousness that your autistic child feels when he or she is presented with new foods and new textures.
 This therapy for children and adults with autism can also help to increase their desire to try new foods.
 Parents and caregivers implementing Mendability therapy have commented that their children gradually expanded the range of foods that they would eat until their eating habits and preferences were similar to those of typically developing children.

 Click on this video to watch a video of Mickey, who ate solid food for the first time in 14 years, after a few weeks of Sensory Enrichment Therapy.

 Sensory Enrichment Therapy Exercise: Art Match with Textures